NukeThemAII/trellis/AUDIT.md

    - **Recommendation.** Introduce a dedicated keeper role (e.g., via `AccessControl` or an allowlisted harvester) or redesign the script to operate through the multisig/API, and update docs/runbooks accordingly.
    - **Status.** Resolved — the vault exposes a mutable `harvester` role, tests cover delegation + unauthorized access, and the keeper script checks that the configured signer matches either the owner or harvester.
 Docs instruct ops to set the role before running automation.【F:contracts/src/TrellisVault.sol†L66-L203】【F:contracts/test/TrellisVault.t.sol†L174-L213】【F:ops/keeper/harvest.ts†L8-L112】【F:ops/README.md†L6-L27】

+### Maintainer Response (2025-10-24)
+- Strategy migrations: maintainers agree idle balances must redeploy automatically after `updateTarget`.
+They plan to pair the redeploy with a vault-triggered hook where practical and extend test coverage around the migration flow.
+- Keeper role: maintainers concur that running automation with multisig credentials is unacceptable.
+A dedicated harvester role (or equivalent redesign) is prioritized so routine harvests can execute without owner keys.
+- UI asset decimals: front-end cards will source decimals from discovery/config so six-decimal assumptions no longer distort metrics.
+- Chainlink validation: feed freshness and sign checks will guard the USD display before values render in the UI.
+- Documentation drift: README references, environment templates, and the incident-response runbook will stay synchronized so new contributors land in a working state.

 ### Low Severity

 3. **Vault metrics assume six-decimal assets**